 The following analysis is performed for reasonably possible movements in key variables with all other variables held constant, showing the impact on profit before tax and equity.
 The correlation of variables will have an impact in determining the ultimate impact of interest rate risk, but to demonstrate the impact due to changes in variables, variables have been changed on an individual basis.

-202 23 2022 profit before tax before tax Impact on equity £'000 £'000 £'000 £'000 £'000 Insurance and reinsurance contracts +1% 1,437 1,337 2,022 874
+20: 24 20 23 Interest rate before tax equity Impact on profit before tax equity £'000 £'000 £'000 £'000 £'000 Insurance and reinsurance contracts +1% 1,738 1,704 1,437 1,337

 (b) Insurance underwriting risk